wanjiban/mikropkl/README.md

 > Mikrotik RouterOS is based on the Linux kernel.
 However, "userland" is neither GNU nor BSD, but rather a proprietary system with a rich ["scripting" interface](https://help.mikrotik.com/docs/spaces/ROS/pages/47579229/Scripting).
 _i.e._ **All router configuration is always scripting** _(outside GUI/web tools, like [winbox](https://mikrotik.com/download))_.
 As such, there is no `/bin/sh`, so the CLI is just a REPL for the scripting language.
 >
 > Also, unlike a traditional shell, RouterOS has a full ["type system"](https://help.mikrotik.com/docs/spaces/ROS/pages/47579229/Scripting#Scripting-Datatypes), including mixed-typed, multi-dimensional array, that can contain functions.
-As a _router_ config language, there are first-class types like an IP address or another type, `ip-prefix, which carries a CIDR prefix.
+As a _router_ config language, there are first-class types like an IP address or another type, `ip-prefix`, which carries a CIDR prefix.
 But there is no "float" type.  _A floating point number is not common in networking, so RouterOS does not have one.
 But the side-effect is `1.1` in CLI is a `ip` type, as in early RFCs is valid shorter for `1.1.1.1` - but just one oddity that happens in type-aware shell with aggressive casting_.
 Also, RouterOS does not have anything like `pkl`'s nifty [`DataSize`](https://pkl-lang.org/package-docs/pkl/0.26.0/base/DataSize.html) type, which does come up in networking.
 >
 > While left unexplored here, RouterOS does lend itself to using `pkl` to generate configuration as a result of these properties.
 For example, a new `pkl` Renderer could be written to output a RouterOS script.
 Or, a new [external resource reader](https://pkl-lang.org/main/current/language-reference/index.html#extending-resource-readers) could be used to "fetch" data from RouterOS to use in a `pkl` script.